 The subway is by far the cheapest, and it’s pretty easy to figure out if you use the Google Maps app.
 We typically use the subway during the day and Uber at night if we are tired and just want to get home safely and quickly.

 If we are really ambitious and the weather is tolerable, we’ll just grab a coffee (or a cookie) and walk across the city.
-Walking is certainly not efficient (Tyler always rolls his eyes when I suggest it), but it’s such a fun way to see the city.
+Walking is certainly not efficient, but it’s such a fun way to see the city.

 Bundle up and head over the bridge first thing in the morning.
 This walk is one of the most unique in the world, as you can look back at the Manhattan skyline and towards Brooklyn.
 It’s one of my favorite ways to experience NYC.
 The reason we recommend walking the bridge first thing in the morning is because it does get crowded (we apologize on behalf of all travel bloggers).